 Dog Friendly places to eat in Cockermouth:

 Turkish restaurant in the center of Cockermouth.
 They have a great choice of vegetarian and vegan options.
 We love taking a selection of their hot and cold mezes to share.
+In 2024 they opened a bakery on the main street where you can buy their delicious cake, pastry and savoury bread.

 Booking advised, dog not accepted, https://aspavarestaurant.co.uk/

-Wellington Farm TeaRoom
+Wellington Farm Tearoom

 Booking advised, dog accepted, https://wellingtonjerseys.com/